bakhe8/Master/README.md

 - [Salla CLI](https://www.npmjs.com/package/@salla.sa/cli) installed locally.

 ### Install
-Beto Theme ships by default with the Twilight engine.
+The theme is built upon the Twilight engine.
 Twilight can be installed in two ways:

 - Through the [Salla Partners Portal](https://docs.salla.dev/doc-421877/?nav=01HNFTD5Y5ESFQS3P9MJ0721VM#creating-theme-via-salla-partners-portal)
 - Through the [Salla CLI](https://docs.salla.dev/doc-422775/?nav=01HNA8QHCPJTCY5VSEZ616JCAK)

-Either approach installs the Twilight engine together with Beto Theme.
-Refer to the full [installation guide](https://docs.salla.dev/doc-421877/?nav=01HNFTD5Y5ESFQS3P9MJ0721VM) for more detail.
+Refer to the full [installation guide](https://docs.salla.dev/doc-421877/?nav=01HNFTD5Y5ESFQS3P9MJ0721VM) for more detail on creating and installing themes.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage
-Beto Theme is installed as the default Twilight theme.
 The sections below outline the directory structure and how to preview the theme while you iterate.

 ### Directory Structure
 The theme files live under the `src/` directory: